Linda Fairstein: Jovanovic controversy

 In 2004 Oliver Jovanovic sued Fairstein, alleging that she engaged in "false arrest, malicious prosecution, malicious abuse of process and denial of his right to a fair trial".
 This lawsuit stemmed from Fairstein's successful prosecution of Jovanovic in the case People v.
 Jovanovic, which was subsequently overturned on appeal.
 The case was later dismissed with prejudice by a new trial judge.
 The dismissal was requested "in the interest of justice" by the office of the Manhattan district attorney, Robert M. Morgenthau.
 There was no physical evidence linking Jovanovic to the crime.
 While his accuser claimed she had been brutally attacked and left bleeding, she was found to have only a few fading bruises.
 "If she [Fairstein] couldn't tell this was a false report, well, I am just shocked," said former New York City sex crimes detective John Baeza, who worked in defense of Jovanovic after leaving the force.

-The $10 million lawsuit against Fairstein and two co-defendants, former Manhattan Assistant District Attorney Gail Heatherly, who now teaches at the Columbia Law School, and New York City Police Detective Milton Bonilla, was dismissed on summary judgment in September 2010.
+The $10 million lawsuit against Fairstein and two co-defendants, former Manhattan Assistant District Attorney Gail Heatherly, who teaches at the Columbia Law School, and New York City Police Detective Milton Bonilla, was dismissed on summary judgment in September 2010.